Bhryee/Point-and-Learn/README.md

 <h2>Sprint Review</h2>

-- Sprint 2 generally focused on design changes, necessary frontend/backend coding, artificial intelligence coding, and AI integration.
-The process progressed slowly due to everyone's busy schedule, but overall, we maintained good communication to manage the process.
+- Sprint 3 generally focused on design changes, necessary frontend/backend coding, artificial intelligence coding, and AI integration.
+The process progressed slowly due to everyone's busy schedule.
+- Daily communication was primarily maintained through WhatsApp, and meetings were scheduled based on our daily availability.
+- For the schedule and burndown chart, we used Miro and Excel.
+These tools were collaboratively managed under the guidance of İkra Nur Hincal.
+- The README section for Sprints on GitHub was written by İkra Nur Hincal.
+- The UI design changes were edited in Figma by İkra Nur Hincal.
+Design changes were made by İkra Nur Hincal and Bahriye İşgör, who coded Fronted in Flutter.
+- Backend coding began with Vecih Hammour, who used the Firestore data structure (users, results, sessions) and Firebase Storage for the view/model output.
+- Serkan Özdemir conducted dataset research using Roboflow and Kaggle, and trained the YOLOv5/YOLOv8 model.
+Difficulties were encountered in training and integrating the model in the sprint, and the implementation could not be completed.

 <h2>Sprint Retrospective</h2>